 “Someday we’re going to bring our kids into our kitchen.”
 He smiled, which was his armor.
 She had grown to love his optimism almost as much as her own.
 It wasn’t the same flavor.
 His was a plucky jacket he put on in storms.
 Hers was sunshine she made with her own arms outstretched.
 “You want that, don’t you?” he continued.
 “You always said you wanted to build a family that looks like a small village.”

-“A ring is not a rowboat.”
+Brien’s smile faltered, puzzled.
+“A ring’s not a rowboat.”

 “It’s a solo set.
 Simple.
 Easy route.
 I need the quiet.
 Please don’t turn a cave into a kitchen.”